yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-24-component-view.md

 **Meter** collects metrics from all other components and presents summary reports on them.
 Basically, there are a few useful
-metrics: load-by-IP, load-by-host, traffic-by-host, etc. Every metric may have a number of "dimentions".
-For example, load-by-IP has IP as a single dimention.
+metrics: load-by-IP, load-by-host, traffic-by-host, etc. Every metric may have a number of "dimensions".
+For example, load-by-IP has IP as a single dimension.

 **Board** is a data storage component, much like a database.
 It can store tabular data and fetch them back on request.